giry-dev/mangrove-docs/docs/terms/outbound.md

 The token type that an offer taker will receive.
 This token is _outbound_ from the %%maker contract|maker-contract%% to Mangrove.

-When using a %%router|router%% from the [Strat Lib](../strat-lib/README.md) the token is _pulled_ from a location determined by maker's %%reserveId|reserveId%% prior to the transfer to Mangrove.
+When using a %%router|router%% from the [Strat Lib](../strat-lib/README.md) the token is _pulled_ from a location determined by maker's %%reserve-id|reserveId%% prior to the transfer to Mangrove.